-Make both your music and headphones sound better with these apps!
+Best EQ adjusting apps for iPhone and iPad in 2023

+If you want to listen to music on your iOS device, then Apple has some built-in equalizer (EQ) settings within the Music section of your Settings that you can play with.

+These EQ settings allow you to select from a range of presets, like 'Acoustic' and 'Classical' or make simple tweaks, like 'Reduce Bass'.
+You can find out everything you need to know about how to use them in our how to adjust EQ (your music equalizer) on your iPhone or iPad guide.

-When it comes to listening to music on your iOS device, Apple has some built-in equalizer (EQ) settings within the Music section in Settings.
-However, if you're looking for even more customization for how your music sounds through your favorite pair of headphones or earbuds, then you should consider a third-party EQ adjusting app for iPhone and iPad.
-Here are some of our favorites!
+However, Apple's settings only work with Apple Music and offer limited features – presets only go so far.
+So if you're looking for ultimate customization and want more control of how your music sounds through your favorite pair of headphones or earbuds, then you should consider a third-party EQ adjusting app for your iPhone and iPad filled with even more options.

-How to adjust EQ (your music equalizer) on your iPhone or iPad
+We've tested many of the best EQ apps on the market and below you'll find our top recommendations for the best EQ adjusting apps for your iPhone and iPad.

+Our top picks of the best EQ adjusting apps for iPhone and iPad

 Boom

-One of the best EQ adjusting apps on iPhone and iPad is definitely Boom.
-Personally, I use Boom on my Macs to get the best sound, and it's also a great option for the iOS platform as well.
+Boom is one of the best EQ adjusting apps on iPhone and iPad.
+I use Boom on my Macs to get the best sound, and it's also a great option for the iOS platform as well.

 With Boom, you get a bass booster as well as a 16-band equalizer and handcrafted presets.
 You can even create 3D surround sound, which works with any pair of headphones.
 There are 29 handcrafted EQ presets, including Dubstep, pop, and so much more — no matter what kind of music you're into, one of these presets is sure to amp it up!
 But if the presets aren't your thing, you have 16 different bands that you can fine tune to your own liking.